Prag8855/aab/content/guides/permanent-residence.md

 ### If you have a [freelance visa](/glossary/Freelance%20visa)

-You can get a [PR](/glossary/Niederlassungserlaubnis) after 3 to 5 years.
 It depends on the kind of freelance visa you have.
-It's [written on your residence permit.](/illustrations/freelance-visa-type.png)
+[Look on your residence permit.](/illustrations/freelance-visa-type.png)

-**If it's written "§21 Abs.
+If it says "§21 Abs.
 1" or "§21 Abs.
-2a"** you must...
+2a" you must...

 - [ ] **Have a freelance visa for 3 years**
     You can get the [PR](/glossary/Niederlassungserlaubnis) after 3 years if the *Ausländerbehörde* thinks that your business is successful and sustainable.
 You must have a "§21 Abs.
 1" or "§21 Abs.
 2a" freelance visa, not "§21 Abs.
 5".[^6]